tkrivachy/neural-network-for-nonlocality-in-networks/README.md

+# LHVnet
-# Neural Network for Nonlocality in Networks
+## AKA Neural Network for Nonlocality in Networks
 Code for the work in: https://www.nature.com/articles/s41534-020-00305-x

 If you use this code please cite
 Tamás Kriváchy, Yu Cai, Daniel Cavalcanti, Arash Tavakoli, Nicolas Gisin, Nicolas Brunner, A neural network oracle for quantum nonlocality problems in networks, npj Quantum Inf 6, 70 (2020).
 Open access available at https://doi.org/10.1038/s41534-020-00305-x

 ## Intro
 In the paper above, we describe a generative neural network to tackle the classical causal inference problem encountered in quantum network nonlocality.
-The neural network basically tries to learn classical/local models for a given distribution and causal structure.
+The neural network basically tries to learn classical/local (LHV) models for a given distribution and causal structure.

 ![Going from causal structure to generative neural network.](./triangle.png "Going from causal structure to generative neural network.")